jackvice/RoboTerrain/README.md

 ## Features

 - **Dockerized Environment**: Easy setup with a Docker image that includes all dependencies.
-- **Rover Zero Simulation**: Simulate the Rover Zero robot in Gazebo Fortress.
+- **Off Road Robot Simulation**: Models of the Rover Zero, Leo Rover and Clearpath Husky platforms in Gazebo Fortress.
 - **Reinforcement Learning Integration**: Placeholder and structure for implementing SB3 PPO PointNav RL agents.
 - **ROS 2 Workspace**: Includes necessary ROS 2 packages and custom code.
 - **Extensibility**: Modular design allows for integration of additional robots and sensors.